thrasosc/valorcore-mod/src/main/resources/assets/valorcore/lavender/entries/valor_guide/game_mechanics/thirst.md

 ;;;;;

-A **leather flask** can be crafted to store purified water.
+A %{item.dehydration.leather_flask}% can be crafted to store purified water.
 Be careful not to mix it with dirty water, otherwise it will become dirty too.

 <recipe;dehydration:leather_flask>